 For many leisure-time music groups, it’s often the case that someone in the group with no formal training may step in and conduct a rehearsal as a one-off, and then suddenly find themselves permanently on the podium.
-Orchestras for All’s new online conducting skills development course, available at a discount to Making Music members, can help to address this skills gap.
+Orchestras for All’s new online conducting skills development course can help to address this skills gap.

 Making Music is delighted to be working in partnership with Orchestras For All (OFA) to help inspire ensemble leaders with the skills and confidence they need to work effectively with their group.
 We have been focusing on two particular aspects of ensemble leadership for leisure-time music groups.